LORD BYRON

 Boatswain barks

-B:Elizabeth!(whispers) when did Boatswain take holy orders?
-Why is he telling me to repent? (pauses) - to resist temptation? (to Boatswain) - by the ghost of the Black Friar I swear, Reverend Boatswain, I shall repeat my prayers with greater devotion - and not just linger on the Song of Solomon
+B: Elizabeth!(whispers whilst hallucinating) When did Boatswain take holy orders?
+Why is he telling me to repent? (pauses) - to resist temptation? (to Boatswain) By the ghost of the Black Friar I swear, Reverend Boatswain, I shall repeat my prayers with greater devotion - and not just linger on the Song of Solomon

-B: My visits to Ann Becher's cottage were of a most chaste nature Reverend - oh!
+B: My visits to Ann Becher's cottage were of a most chaste nature, Reverend - oh!
 I wish I never published my poesy if e'en my own dog condemns me (weeps)

 CB: This is what comes of his foregoing dinner - just to make himself thinner!